Sleepy Cat Cats Country Club OPENING HOURS:

 Q1.
 Can my cats share a run?

-A. Cats can share a run so long as they get on and obviously they need to be same "family" members, we also need to have a sharing run available.
-However, if we feel one of the cats is being "bullied" we may then separate them accordingly, for animal husbandry reasons.
+A. Cats can share a run, so long as they get on and obviously they need to be same "family" members, we also need to have a sharing run available.
+However, if we feel one of the cats is being "bullied", we may then separate them accordingly, for animal welfare/husbandry reasons.

 Q2.
 Do my cats have contact with other cats?

-A. No contact is allowed between cats from different "families", not surprisingly, this is a licensing condition.
+A. No contact is allowed between cats from different "families", not surprisingly, this is a licensing condition of boarding catteries.

 Q3.
 What are the opening times?

 Q5.
-I feel terrible about leaving my cat?
+I feel terrible about leaving my cat at a boarding cattery?

-A. If your cat is on daily medication, we are happy to administer this medication - this includes insulin injections, so long as your cat is reasonably happy to receive it/them.
-However, we reserve the right to apply a fee for administering medications that are, or prove to be either very time consuming and/or by their very nature are difficult to administer.
-The nature of any medication needs to be discussed at the time of the booking.
+A. If your cat is on daily medication/supplements, we are happy to administer these - up to insulin injections, so long as your cat is happy to receive it/them.
+Due to the prevalence of medications/supplements, we now have a fee structure for administering medications/supplements.
+The nature of any medication/supplement needs to be discussed at the time of the booking.
 However please ensure that your cat does not require ongoing medical supervision and should not actually be boarded at your veterinary surgeons.

 Q7.
 Can I bring my own cats special diet?

-A. Bringing the diet your cat is completely happy with is fine with us.
+A. Bringing the diet your cat is completely happy with is fine with us, we can also supplement and/or augment yours too, as in our experience they can change their dietary "likes" sometimes whilst here.

 Q8.
 How far in advance do I need to book?